manjulananduri/manjulananduri.github.io/_posts/2023-03-23-bard-prompts-for-everyone.md

 * [Product or service] blog post ideas: [keywords or phrases]
 * [Company] blog post ideas: [keywords or phrases]

-### Google Bard prompts for Blogging or Copyrighting
+### Google Gemini prompts for Blogging or Copyrighting

 #### 1. Blog post